ropenscilabs/statistical-software/README.md

 ## 5.2 Active Community Construction and Engagement

-## 5.3 Metrics of Construction and Engagement
+## 5.3 Metrics of Community Construction and Engagement

 # 6\.
 References